Filtrations Indexed by Attracting Levels and their Applications: Application to Meteorology

 \section{Application to Meteorology}

 This section applies the proposed framework to ensemble weather forecast data for tropical cyclone (typhoon) ``Dolphin'', generated by the Meso-scale Ensemble Prediction System (MEPS)\cite{oettli2024objective,oettli2025meteorological}.
 Dolphin formed in September 2020 and was initially forecast to track eastward over the western Pacific to the east of Japan; however, its trajectory shifted to a northward route, causing it to graze the Tohoku region and deliver heavy rainfall across much of Japan (Figure~\ref{fig:application_dataset}a--b).
 In other words, the forecast data for Dolphin exhibit two distinct pathways: eastward and northward, which correspond to a “good” cluster and a “bad” cluster, respectively.
-The objective of this section is to probe the controllable region for the good and bad clusters under a maximum control input $\varepsilon$.
-The dataset used here was provided by the Japan Meteorological Agency (JSA), and the code for reproducing our analysis is available at \url{https://github.com/yusuke-imoto-lab/eps-attracting-basin}.
+The objective of this section is to quantify how perturbations of magnitude at most $\varepsilon$ affect the eventual outcome of the trajectory.
+The dataset used here was provided by the Japan Meteorological Agency (JMA), and the code for reproducing our analysis is available at \url{https://github.com/yusuke-imoto-lab/eps-attracting-basin}, and Zendo \cite{ImotoYokoyama2026_eps_attracting_basin}.

 The dataset consists of six-hourly forecasts of the Dolphin's center position from 12:00 UTC on September 20, 2020 to 18:00 UTC on September 25, 2020.
 At each six-hour interval, the initial state was newly set based on weather observations, and 21 ensemble forecasts were generated using the small-perturbed initial states based on a data assimilation system.
 Each ensemble forecast is a time series consisting of 13 timepoints with three-hour time intervals, covering a total forecast length of 39 hours (Figure~\ref{fig:application_dataset}a--b).